dmarti/spamsink/README.md

 We knew that spammers control a lot of bandwidth, because botnets.
 So, for a long time, people thought that fighting spam by just accepting and discarding huge amounts of it would be counterproductive.
 The spammers get bandwidth for free, and servers are expensive.

+There have been some interesting projects to try to waste the spammer's bandwidth by fooling the sender into wasting precious bandwidth and CPU by forcing it to retransmit packets, reorder, and retransmit them.

+For example, see [Spam Cannibal](http://www.spamcannibal.org/cannibal.cgi).
+Other spam tarpits focused on a different part of the spam problem: trapping the address-harvesting part of the spam operation.
+Address generators would build a dynamic site which has an infinite hierarchy of random pages, each containing a few bogus email addresses and links to more of these fake pages.
+An example is [Sugarplum](http://www.devin.com/sugarplum/) by Devin Carraway.

+Sugarplum created pages such as [http://www.devin.com/peaches/lemons](this randomly generated page) and our [directory of people who want to buy herbal weight loss products](http://www.devin.com/peaches/lemons/disentangles/fingerboard) (psst. humans. over here.
+Not really, just more spamtrap addresses.)

-For a long time, our only hope for fighting spam was to batten down the hatches.
-Assume that the spammer control more computing power and bandwidth than we do, and just do the best we can to filter it.
+But in most cases, for a long time, our only hope for fighting spam was to batten down the hatches.
+Assume that the spammers control more computing power and bandwidth than we do, and just do the best we can to filter it.

 ## That was then, this is Cloud